WWE News: Reason Why WWE Made Raw Tag Title A Ladder Match At ‘WrestleMania 33’

 “It is hard to believe WWE would allow the Hardys to do the gimmick if they made that settlement.
 Something like this has never happened where WWE used talent with a gimmick that was established as being owned by a rival wrestling company and paid a percentage of their revenue to use it.
 More likely, if WWE brought in the Hardys, they would change the gimmick completely, or at least enough of it to where they felt they wouldn’t infringing on it, if they felt Anthem had a case.”

 Right now, it is not a matter of if, but when, Matt and Jeff Hardy will appear in a WWE ring.
 When both competitors able to spawn arguably the best gimmicks of their career, especially towards the conclusion of it, is a testament to their creative minds.
 Even if it is for a short stint, the Hardy returning to the WWE will be exciting to see.
-However, it they appear at WrestleMania, unfortunately their gimmick, which caused them to be one of the most popular talents in the business, will not be following them.
+However, if they appear at WrestleMania, unfortunately, their gimmick, which caused them to be one of the most popular talents in the business, will not be following them.